fujaba/fulibScenarios/src/test/scenarios/language/inheritance/Inheritance.md

 There is a Person with name Alice.
 There is a Student with name Bob and with student-id 1234.

+## Common Supertype

+We write Alice and Bob into people.
+We expect that name of people contains 'Alice'.

 ## Associations

 // These examples make no sense whatsoever semantically.